 You can cover a more trivial ice breaker question in 15 minutes by leaving out the debrief with the large group.
 Keep in mind, though, that humans are nosy and curious.
 Your participants will always enjoy hearing what everyone else said.

 Depending on your topic and the needs of your group, the ice breaker question can be the focus of the meeting, based on its importance for what the group wishes to accomplish by the meeting.

 Recommended Ice Breaker Questions for Meetings and Work

-These are sample questions that you can use to start out your meeting, retreat or training class.
-In the right circumstances, you can use the ice breaker question as the focus or content of your meeting.
+These are sample questions that you can use to start out your meeting, retreat, or training class.
+In the right circumstances, you can use the ice breaker question for the primary focus or content of your meeting.